snoidetx/Snoidepaedia/docs/nus/index.md

 Beyond curriculum, *@snoidetx* was also a member of CHS Chinese Drama, where he played a role of Student Director.

 ### Junior College Education
-In 2018, *@snoidetx* was admitted into **Singapore National Junior College** (NJC, Chinese: 国家初级学院) through O-Level.
+In 2018, *@snoidetx* was admitted into **Singapore National Junior College** (NJC; Chinese: 国家初级学院) through O-Level.
 He studied there for 2 years and took the Singapore Cambridge GCE A-Level Examination.
 Here is a list of courses he took:

 * H1 General Paper
 * H1 Project Work